Gedminer/blobsaver/README.md

 - Store an unlimited number of devices
 - Save blobs for beta versions without specifying a URL and in the background
 - Automate all features with the CLI
-- Save blobs to TSS Saver and SHSH Host as well with one click
+- Save blobs to TSS Saver and SHSH Host as well with one click.

 ## Nightly Builds